-We’ve already put together a guide about fresh water resources and supplies on Earth.
+We’ve already put together a guide about Earth’s fresh water resources and supplies.

 Natural Sources Of Freshwater